 Bees offer a wonderful way for children and communities to learn about science, ecology, agriculture, societal structure, mutual cooperation, and even history – all by caring for and observing the activity of bees maintained on an on-site bee house.
-The innovative Sponsor-A-Hive program bestows beekeeping grants to help people safely set up, maintain, and observe such on-site bee sanctuaries at schools, community gardens, and green spaces across the United States.
+The innovative Sponsor-A-Hive program provides bees and equipment to help people safely set up, maintain, and observe such on-site bee sanctuaries at schools, community gardens, and green spaces across the United States.

-The Sponsor-A-Hive program will bestow material grants in the form of honey bees, mason bees and/or leafcutter bees, their homes, bee keeping equipment and information on how to care for the bees.
+The Sponsor-A-Hive program provides honey bees, mason bees and/or leafcutter bees, their homes, bee keeping equipment and information on how to care for the bees.
 Bees are strategically placed in locations where they can bolster bee populations, advance science and environmental education and pollinate locally grown food.

 Sponsor-A-Hive bee homes will: